What does a Movement Coach do?

 Using the Functional Movement System (FMS) enables me to assess clients’ movement literacy and prescribe very specific training, to address and correct any adaptations their body has collected, in a very safe, methodical way.
 This enables clients to begin, or resume, exercise with the right set of mobility, stability or strength exercises that will enable them to achieve any goal they may have set themselves.
 Importantly the system is sustainable over the long term as it significantly reduces the exposure to injury as demands are increased as we are training both the brain and the body.
 The brain governs what right feels like, and is safe, the body becomes more able to access, and control, a wider range of movement than it could before.

-If you would like to know more, feel free to book an introductory chat or free movement screen to see how well your body is coping with the demands you place upon it.
+If you would like to know more, feel free to book an introductory chat or movement assessment to see how well your body is coping with the demands you place upon it.